zxcvbnmditto/StarCraft2-Happy-Kitting/README.md

 ```
  python3 -m main
 ```
-#### Modified the code
+#### Modified the code for ddpg or dqn
 1. Change the flags in main.py if needed
-2. Change the option of restore model, load model, and plot in main.py if needed
+2. Change the option of save model, load model, and save_pic in main.py if needed
-3. Change the important map info in the agent file dqn_new.py
+3. Change the important map info in the agent file
 ```
 DEFAULT_ENEMY_COUNT
 DEFAULT_PLAYER_COUNT